luc-github/ESP3D/README.md

 Feedback on 2.0 was : ESP3D being a library is not really useful and make setup more complex, so now we are back to simple application.

 1. Please follow installation of the ESP core you want to use : [ESP8266 core version](https://github.com/esp8266/Arduino)  or [ESP32 core version](https://github.com/espressif/arduino-esp32)
-2. Add manually libraries present in libraries directory -these versions are verified to work with ESP3D, any others (newer version) may cause untested behavior.
+2. Add manually libraries present in libraries directory to your arduino libraries directory (no need if you use platformIO) -these versions are verified to work with ESP3D, any others (newer version) may cause untested behavior.

 Use webserver support (recommended as stable), asyncwebserver support is no more stable on ESP3D
 * arduinoWebSockets from @Links2004